AntoOnline/bash-script-dns-propagation-checker/readme.md

 ## Dependencies

 This script requires the `dig` command and the `yq` tool.
 If `yq` is not installed, the script will prompt the user to install it.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+## Want to connect?

+Feel free to contact me on [Twitter](https://twitter.com/OnlineAnto), [DEV Community](https://dev.to/antoonline/) or [LinkedIn](https://www.linkedin.com/in/anto-online) if you have any questions or suggestions.

+Or just visit my [website](https://anto.online) to see what I do.